cocos-creator/creator-api-docs-2.x/en/classes/Skeleton.md

 ##### Properties

   - [`paused`](#paused) `Boolean` The skeletal animation is paused?
-  - [`srcBlendFactor`](#srcblendfactor) `macro.BlendFactor` don't try to get or set srcBlendFactor,it doesn't affect,if you want to change spine blend mode,please set it in spine editor directly.
-  - [`dstBlendFactor`](#dstblendfactor) `macro.BlendFactor` don't try to get or set dstBlendFactor,it doesn't affect,if you want to change spine blend mode,please set it in spine editor directly.
   - [`skeletonData`](#skeletondata) `SkeletonData` The skeleton data contains the skeleton information (bind pose bones, slots, draw order,...
   - [`defaultSkin`](#defaultskin) `String` The name of default skin.
   - [`defaultAnimation`](#defaultanimation) `String` The name of default animation.